701-729-8880 | 215 N 10th St, Moorhead, MN 56560 info@theatreb.org

 Ensemble Member, Operations & Production Manager

 Monika Browne-Ecker joined the Theatre B ensemble in early 2018 and became an artist administrator in the Theatre B office in the Spring of 2018.
-Previous performance credits at Theatre B include Yule B Jolly, Hamlet, Marjorie Prime, The Art of Bad Men, and Re-Entry.
-Monika directed The Cake, the Meditation Retreat at the Plains Art Museum, assistant directed The Santaland Diaries, and worked on design for The Roommate, The Last Schwartz, Blackbird, Church & State, A Beautiful Hell, I Will Not Go Gently, 1984, and Straight White Men.
-Monika loves all aspects of theatre, facilitating community collaborations, hosting meaningful conversations, as well as being involved in the creative community of Fargo-Moorhead.
+Performing credits at Theatre B include Decked!, Small Mouth Sounds, Yule B Jolly, Hamlet, Marjorie Prime, The Art of Bad Men, ReEntry, and multiple performances of B at Home.
+She directed The Cake, Meditation Retreat (a collaboration with Plains Art Museum), and a selection of Neil Gaiman short stories for B at Home; Assistant Directed Mr. Burns, a Post-Electric Play, and The Santaland Diaries; and was an Assistant Stage Manager for 1984.
+At B, Monika also designed props for An Act of God, The Roommate, The Last Schwartz, Blackbird (props and costumes), Church & State, and Straight White Men.
+Monika’s prop designs have also appeared in the Moorhead High School productions of A Wrinkle In Time and She Kills Monsters.
+She has also performed at Concordia College Theatre’s production of The Race.

 Crystal Cossette Knight